aress31/openapi-parser/README.md

 Performing security assessment of `OpenAPI`-based `APIs` can be a tedious task due to `Burp Suite` (industry standard) lacking native `OpenAPI` parsing capabilities.
 A solution to this situation, is to use third-party tools (e.g. `SOAP-UI`) or to implement custom scripts (often on a per engagement basis) to handle the parsing of `OpenAPI` documents and integrate/chain the results to `Burp Suite` to use its first class scanning capabilities.

-Swurg is an `OpenAPI` parser that aims to streamline this entire process by allowing security professionals to use `Burp Suite` as a standalone tool for security assessment of `OpenAPI`-based `APIs`.
+openapi-parser is an `OpenAPI` parser that aims to streamline this entire process by allowing security professionals to use `Burp Suite` as a standalone tool for security assessment of `OpenAPI`-based `APIs`.

 ## Features